Iruka-Wolf/iruka-wolf.github.io/index.md

 # Follow my personal music endeavors on [YouTube](https://www.youtube.com/@iruka_wolf)!

-Most of my tracks are pushed to YouTube exclusively on a monthly upload schedule, with yearly releases going through DistroKid.
-This is to maintain cost-effectiveness and help build an audience.
-Many of my compositions never see the light of day, but at least once a month I'll release a track on YouTube.
+Most of my tracks are pushed to YouTube exclusively on a monthly upload schedule,  Many of my compositions never see the light of day, but at least once a month I'll try to release a track on YouTube.

+Due to financial troubles, I unfortunately had to cancel my DistroKid Account.
+It wasn't making me any money anyway, so I'm just fine taking the personal upload route.

 ---